Jin-Byun/1800BBY05/README.md

 * Hi this is Jin and time is 9/22/21 8:57 AM.

 Basil: Hi my name is Basil I will be the designer for this project.
-I am excited to learn about iterative design and build things with my teammates.
+I am excited to learn about iterative design and build things.

 Test stuff